IBM/merlin-docs/docs/workshop2/03_ide.md

 <!-- panels:start -->

 <!-- div:left-panel -->

+If asked to publish the branch because it has no remote branch, click OK.

 You can also push to the git repository by clicking the git status button at the bottom: